-The admission to the MISS is restricted to 25 places: 5 places are reserved for non EU students permanently resident abroad.
+For the academic year 2023/2024 the admission to the MISS is restricted to 27 places: 5 places are reserved for non EU students permanently residing abroad.

 Following minimum requirements must be fulfilled by MISS applicants: